amandakoster/pokedex/README.md

 * keep playing with this!

 ##### Features:
-* List up 3 characteristics for each Pokemon 'card'
+* List 3 characteristics for each Pokemon 'card'
-* Add ways to filter these characteristics in the header
+* Add ways to filter these 3 characteristics in the header
 * Upon searching a Pokemon, have an image of the Pokemon appear along with its abilities or other characteristics
 * Clickable, animated 'cards' that link to a detail page for each Pokemon
 * Modify the design to accommodate this additional data